 Agria potatoes are available in the fall.

-Agria potatoes, botanically classified as Solanum tuberosum ‘Agria,’ are a late-season variety that is extremely popular throughout Europe and are known for their robust flavors and lack of discoloration when cooked.
+Agria potatoes, botanically classified as Solanum tuberosum ‘Agria,’ are a late-season variety that is extremely popular throughout Europe and are known for their robust flavors, resistance to disease, and lack of discoloration when cooked.
 Agria potatoes have one of the deepest shades of gold flesh available today and are valued for their hue in the European market for producing golden French fries.

-Agria potatoes are a good source of fiber, vitamins C and B, and contain some antioxidants.
+Agria potatoes are a good source of fiber, vitamins C and B, and some antioxidants.

 Agria potatoes are best suited for cooked applications such as baking, mashing, frying, roasting, chipping, and boiling.
-They are popularly used to make fries and gnocchi because of their floury and fluffy texture and the ability to resist becoming sticky, they are also used to make gnocchi.
+They are popularly used to make French fries, and because of their floury and fluffy texture and the ability to resist becoming sticky, they are also used to make gnocchi.
 Agria potatoes can be sliced into wedges and roasted or mashed and served alone as a side dish.
 They can also be topped with blue cheese or cooked with blanched almonds, allspice, sea salt, dried mint, and turmeric.
 Agria potatoes pair well with savory ingredients such as peppers, onions, salmon, dill, mint, and red meats.
-They will keep up to a month in a cool, dark, and dry place.
+They will keep up to a month when stored in a cool, dark, and dry place.

 Agria potatoes were developed in Luneburg, Germany in the 1980s by an agricultural company called Kartoffelzucht Bohm.
-Agria potatoes are found today in the United Kingdom, Europe, New Zealand and Canada.
+Today they are found at specialty markets in the United Kingdom, Europe, New Zealand, and Canada.